jeraldrich/blog/docs/rspec_automated_browser_testing.rst

 You can write request specs to test api responses, but this test your view logic.

 For testing user flow conditions, I like to simulate what the user will see by driving a chrome browser for each condition.
-In this example, I'll be using rspec and ruby on rails.
+In this example, I will be using rspec and ruby on rails.

 First, let's add these gems to your gemfile::
         gem 'rspec-rails'